 Based upon our assessment of the internal risk management and control systems of FMO and barring unforeseen adverse external and internal conditions, we are of the opinion that:

-The annual report provides sufficient insights into any failings in the eﬀectiveness of the internal risk management and control systems;
+The management report provides sufficient insights into any failings in the eﬀectiveness of the internal risk management and control systems;

 Based on the current state of aﬀairs, as explained in the Financial Performance paragraph, it is justified that the financial reporting is prepared on a going concern basis; and